julianlam/feps/fep/ef61/fep-ef61.md

 ActivityPub objects identified by `ap://` URLs can be stored on multiple servers simultaneously.

 If object identified by `ap://` URL is stored on the server, it MUST return a response with status `200 OK` containing the requested object.
+The value of a `Content-Type` header MUST be `application/ld+json; profile="https://www.w3.org/ns/activitystreams"`.

 If object identified by `ap://` URL is not stored on the server, it MUST return `404 Not Found`.